Walmart Manager Who Killed 6 Had Manifesto on Phone: Report

 Three people, including the shooter, were located deceased in the break room of the store.
 One victim was located deceased near the front of the store.
 Three other victims were transported to local hospitals for further treatment but succumbed to their injuries.

-Cops say Bing, who was armed with one handgun and several magazines, died from a self \pinflicted gunshot wound.
+Cops say Bing, who was armed with one handgun and several magazines, died from a self-inflicted gunshot wound.

 On Wednesday evening, Chesapeake Mayor Rick West said in a video message: “Who would have ever thought that there would be a mass shooting right here in the city of Chesapeake?”
 He urged residents “I know that we will come together and lend a helping hand to the victims’ families.
 We’ll share this burden together.”